Ben-Kerman/immersive/doc/dictionaries.md

 [Migaku](https://ankiweb.net/shared/info/1655992655).
 Both need to be configured slightly differently.

-The first time it is accessed, the dictionary is imported, which can take some time.
+The first time a dictionary is accessed, it is imported, which can take some time.
 After that it is loaded into memory until the active mpv instance is closed.
 New instances of Immersive can load a cached version of the dictionary from disk which will take less time.
 By default, dictionaries are only loaded